The cost of living in Amsterdam: all you need to know

 Again: location, location, location.
 The closer you are to the centre, the less bang you’re likely to get for your buck (or the European equivalent thereof).

-But what homes in the centre lack in size they often make up for in character.
+But what homes in the centre lack in size, they often make up for in character.
 For example, my ceiling is so low that visiting Dutchies often need to maintain a slightly cocked neck or bent knee for the duration of their stay, but the city view is ridiculous.

 Another point to be aware of is that the real estate market in Amsterdam is competitive, and buyers often report paying far above the asking price for homes.
 But buying a house and getting a Dutch mortgage is a whole separate story, so let’s stick with asking prices here:

-To buy a simple one-bedroom apartment on the low end of the spectrum, on the outskirts of Amsterdam, you might be able to get away with paying around €200,000.
-For a higher-end three-bedroom apartment in the centre, you can expect to spend something closer to €500,000.
-In general, here’s the (very general) range you can expect to pay for a home in Amsterdam:
+For a higher-end three-bedroom apartment in the centre, you can expect to spend something closer to €600,000.
+Here’s the (very general) range you can expect to pay for a home in Amsterdam:

 Type of housingPrice range